Today we are looking at Bungalows!

 Even when the late US President Ronald Reagan was being whisked away by Helicopter from the white house after ceasing to be president, during one last flight over the white house, he is reported to have said to his wife “Look Nancy, there is our little bungalow down there. “.

 Bungalow fact 5: The UK government want more of them!

-As recently as 5 months ago, the Conservatives’ planning and housing minister, Brandon Lewis, stated that “we should be looking to love bungalows a little bit more”, although successive governments lack of any house building at all suggest that anything is better than nothing, as long as homes are being built, but apart from wealthy people, who wants to live in a bungalow?
+This is offset though by successive governments lack of any house building at all, suggesting that anything is better than nothing, as long as homes are being built, but apart from wealthy people, who wants to live in a bungalow?

 Bungalows, especially freshly painted ones (!) can make a pleasant place to live

 Well, it may surprise you, but quite a lot of people do!